Lisa Locascio - Executive Director

 barbara lee - vice-PRESIDENT and registrar

 Barbara was a sales secretary for Polaroid Corporation for twelve years.
 For fifteen years, she operated an interior design business in California and Hawaii.
 She joined the MCWC board as a consultation coordinator in 2003.
 In 2005, she assumed the role of registrar, a position she loves.
-Barbara published a novella, The Seventh Circle, in 2015 and looks forward to the launch of another, Kiss Me at Midnight, in 2017.
+Barbara published a novella, The Seventh Circle, in 2015 and looks forward to the launch of another, Kiss Me at Midnight.

 NORMA WATKINS - SECRETARY